Pinnacle-Quantum-Group/FTC/README.md

 * Kanamori, A. "The Higher Infinite."
 Springer, 2009.
 * Écalle, J. "Théorie des Invariants Holomorphes."
 1974.
 * Zhang, W., Thompson, R. "Quantum Uncertainty Principles in Recursive Structures."
 2024.

+---

+### Appendix: Foundational Context

+While *Fractal Tensor Calculus* does not explicitly critique classical set theory, it is constructed within a mathematical framework that diverges from Zermelo–Fraenkel foundations.
+In particular, this model replaces cardinality and completed infinities with **recursive density metrics** and **scale-invariant generative structures**.
+The symbolic operators and convergence principles used herein assume that **space, number, and information are fractal and emergent**, not statically defined.

+Axiomatic replacements for set cardinality, continuity, power sets, and measure theory are formalized in the following works:

+- *Set Theory Must Be Rewritten – The End of Static Infinite Sets*
+- *The Power Set Paradox is False – There is No "Bigger" Infinity*
+- *A Unified Fractal Theory of Infinity – Replacing Cardinality with Recursive Density*

+These companion papers provide the logical foundation for abandoning Cantorian cardinal hierarchies and adopting **recursive fractal structures** as the primary ontological and mathematical substrate.